edmondsl/edmondsl.github.io/_posts/2022-03-03-My-pgcli-Journey.md

 ### Update (next day):

 This morning I used docker to create a container with postgres.
-I typed
+I then typed the following in GitBash

 ```console
 stacy@ ~